-Born in 1983 in Mashhad, grew up in the northern Iranian province of Mazandaran, Misagh Joolaee began to play the violin at the age of eight.
-Within 5 years he accomplished the learning of the persian-classical repertoire Radif.
-1996, Misagh won the first prize in violin solo competition at Fajr Music Festival, the most prestigious music festival in Iran, at the age of 13 in the young performers category on violine.
-Furthermore he studied setar, tar and especially intensively kamancheh with various iranian masters.
+Born in 1983 in Mashhad, and growing up in the northern Iranian province of Mazandaran, Misagh Joolaee began to play the violin at the age of eight.
+Within 5 years he accomplished learning of the persian-classical repertoire Radif.
+1996, Misagh won the first prize in violin solo competition at Fajr Music Festival, the most prestigious music festival in Iran, at the age of 13 in the young performer's category on violin.
+Furthermore, he studied setar, tar and especially intensively kamancheh with various iranian masters.
 Then followed by an eductation on piano and violin in European Classical Music.

 Misagh was also a lecturer at the World Music Faculty of the University in Hildesheim from 2011 to 2014.

 In the year 2011 he founded the Anatolian-Persian duo with the turkish Baglama master Levent Özdemir.
 The two virtuosos play mainly their own compositions together.
 He also founded in 2015 the Flamenco-Persian Ensemble Chachipen together with significant spanish musicians from Andalusia.